 New year, new Instagram?

-Instagram gets so much “bad press” doesn’t it?
+Instagram gets so much bad press doesn’t it?
 Although, I think we’d all agree, rightly so.
-Like most, I have a love/hate relationship with it and recently let my account go to the dogs during a recurring “hate” phase.
+Like most, I have a love/hate relationship with it, and recently let my account go to the dogs during a recurring “hate” phase.

-“Social Media is such a time thief”, but we need to change our way of thinking…
+Social Media is such a time thief, but we need to change our way of thinking

 I need to get into the mindset that Instagram should be part of my weekly schedule and plan my posts accordingly.
 Sometimes I go for days without posting and tend to leave it on the back burner.
-However, I’ve now realised that whilst Instagram isn’t such a great traffic source for my blog, it is a place where brands can spot you and opportunities are made.
+However, I’ve now realised that whilst Instagram isn’t such a great traffic source for my blog, it is a place where brands can spot me, and opportunities are made.
 How many times has a PR email started with the words “We love your Instagram”?
 For those reasons, I’ve taken it by the reigns once again and I’m attempting to rekindle it.

 By that, I mean posting regularly and trying to increase engagement but alas, even after my consistent efforts, the Instagram algorithm isn’t favouring me right now.
 After at least three weeks of showing up every day, posting and engaging consistently my images are still only being shown to around a third of my followers and sometimes much less.
 This is very frustrating, not to mention unfair.

-It’s so easy to become disheartened and want to throw the towel in, but keep going and make a few simple changes.
+It’s so easy to become disheartened and want to throw the towel in, but keep going and make a few simple changes

 - Next, I looked at the brands I was following and ditched those which I’d followed from the start thinking they were “blogger essentials”.
 I also found it helpful to unfollow people who made me feel inadequate or appear to be living overly pretentious or photoshopped lives.
-Again, I’m not interested in that.
+Again, I’m no longer interested in that.

-Instagram is all about the images…
+Instagram is all about the visuals

-I’m particularly fussy about what makes it onto my grid.
+I’m particularly fussy about what makes it onto my grid

 Themes are a continuing trend but personally, I feel each image should tell a story whilst keeping its individuality.
 Grids with a coloured preset seem to be popular but for me, this just meshes the images together and detracts from each individual shot.
 Plus, a real pet peeve – distorted colours.
 However, some grids are beautiful this way, if done right.